How to draw a windmill

 5. Tail: The tail, or tail vane, is an important feature that helps the windmill face the wind.
 It is typically a vertical projection attached to the tower’s rear, which moves the entire windmill in the direction of the wind.

-See also How to make salt and chilli seasoning
+See also How to use watercolour pens

 These are the basic elements of a windmill’s structure.
 Understanding and accurately depicting these components will help you create a realistic and detailed drawing of a windmill.